-Both Mailchimp and ConvertKit are exceptional tools and each have their own their pros and cons as listed above.
+Both Mailchimp and ConvertKit are exceptional tools and both have their own their pros and cons as listed above.
 Mailchimp is more affordable and beginner-friendly while ConvertKit has advanced automation features and better-looking sign up forms.

 If you liked this MailChimp vs ConvertKit comparison review article, please share it on Twitter using the link below: